CodeScorcher/MoonTrek-Telescope-AR/README.md

 The team's objective is also to complete the telescope to computer communication, improve the accuracy of the image registration, and create a 3D-model of the Sun, Moon, and Earth based from the images uploaded.
 The same 3D model of Earth will also show an annotation of where the picture was taken and the time it was taken.

-Technologies
+# Technologies:
 - Python
 - Django
-- Computer Vision , OpenCv
+- Computer Vision, OpenCv
-- Computer Graphics , Threejs
+- Computer Graphics, Threejs
 - UI Design/ User experience research